learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you submit a form using JavaScript?
+## Q 10.7.
+How do you submit a form using JavaScript?

 Generally, a form is submitted when the user presses a submit button.
 JavaScript provides the form object that contains the `submit()` method.
 Use the "id" of the form to get the form object.